TUDelft-books/CSBB-textbook/book/Quarter2/Week2_6.md

 ## Workshop: Unconscious Bias -- in Science and Personal
-People make judgements about other people, themselves, their environment and about science.
+People make judgements about other people, themselves, their environment, and about science.
 Besides objective facts, there is a whole range of additional factors the influence our judgements and decisions.
 These factors include culture, identity, values, human nature, etc. We call these factors biases.
 The influence and impacts of these biases in our decisions are stronger when they are unexamined and unchallenged.
 On some level, biases are unavoidable, examining and challenging our biases often leads to better decisions and, consequently, better science.
 Who is in control of our decisions — our intellect and values or our biases?

 ### Key Concepts
 Types of Cognitive biases (so many ways to categorize them)